Tan Malaka: Attempts at arrest

 He hoped to have a chance to argue his case under British law and possibly seek asylum in the United Kingdom, but after several months of interrogation and being moved between the "European" and the "Chinese" sections of the jail, it was decided that he would simply be exiled from Hong Kong without charges.
 He was then deported again to Amoy.
 Tan Malaka then escaped once again, and traveled to Iwe village in the south of China.
 There, he was treated with traditional Chinese medicine for his illness.
 After his health improved in the beginning of 1936, he traveled back to Amoy and formed a Foreign Language School.
 Abidin Kusno argues that this stay in Shanghai was an important period in shaping Tan Malaka's later actions during the Indonesian revolution of the late 1940s; the port city was nominally under Chinese sovereignty but was dominated first by European nations with trading concessions in the city, and then by Japan after its September 1932 invasion.

 The oppression of the Chinese he saw under both of these powers, Kusno argues, contributed to his uncompromising position against collaboration with the Japanese or negotiation with the Dutch in the 1940s, when many prominent Indonesian nationalists were adopting a more conciliatory stance.
 In August 1937, he went to Singapore under a fake Chinese identity and became a teacher.
 After the Dutch surrendered to Japan, he returned to Indonesia via Penang.
 He then sailed to Sumatra arriving in Jakarta in mid-1942, where he wrote Madilog.
 After he felt he had to have a job, he applied to Social Welfare Agency and was soon sent to a coal mine in Bayah, on southern coast of West Java.
+During his time there, he disguised himself as a romusha clerk where he thus witness forced laborers toiling for the Japanese war effort in building the Saketi–Bayah railway.
+He had also met Sukarno during his visit to Bayah, which led to him ending up on a heated debate with sukarno on the nature of Indonesian independence.